 transcribe_provider text azure Set this value to use my patch

 My patch also adds Memcached support.
 I read somewhere in Azure documentation that the Access Token you negotiate with the key it is valid for ten minutes.
 Therefore, we can save time and resources by saving it.
-I have hardcoded to seven minutes.
-If you are running FusionPBX as a personal PBX you may not find this useful, but if you are in the VoIP business with a PBX that answers more than 1000 calls a day with voicemail transcript, you will find it really handy.
+I have hardcoded it to seven minutes.
+If you are running FusionPBX as a personal PBX you may not find this useful, but if you are in the VoIP business with a PBX that answers more than 1000 calls a day with voicemail transcript, you will find it handy.

 You are ready to go.